Costa Rica - Country Profile

 Between 2000 and 2019, infant mortality in Costa Rica decreased from 10.2 to 8.25 deaths per 1000 live births, a decrease of 19.1% (Figure 4).
 The percentage of low-weight births (less than 2500 g) increased from 5.6% to 7.1% between 2002 and 2020, while exclusive breastfeeding in the child population up to 6 months of age was 32.5%, the same value as in 2011.

-The maternal mortality ratio for 2020 was estimated at 22.0 deaths per 100 000 live births, a reduction of 42.9% from the estimated value for 2000 (Figure 5).
-In relation to fertility, it is estimated that in 2023 women had an average of 1.5 children throughout their reproductive lives.
-In the specific case of adolescent fertility, there was a 57.9% decrease, from 82.1 live births per 1000 women aged 15 to 19 years in 2000 to 34.6 in 2023.
+The maternal mortality ratio in 2020 was estimated at 22.0 deaths per 100 000 live births, representing a 42.9% reduction compared to the estimated value in 2000 (Figure 5).
+In relation to fertility, it is estimated that in 2024 women had an average of 1.3 children throughout their reproductive lives.
+In the specific case of adolescent fertility, there was a 70.2% decrease, from 83.4 live births per 1000 women aged 15 to 19 years in 2000 to 24.8 in 2024.
 In 2016, 97.9% of births were attended by skilled birth personnel.
 Between 2010 and 2016 the percentage of pregnant people who had four or more consultations for antenatal care decreased from 87% to 76.6%.

 Figure 5.
 Maternal mortality per 100 000 live births, 2000–2020